LJMedPhys/Style_Transfer_HiP-CT/README.md

 ## Overview

-This repository contains code and resources for performing style transfer between High-resolution Peripheral Quantitative Computed Tomography (HiP-CT) and Clinical CT images.
+This repository contains code and resources for performing style transfer between Hierachical Phase Contrast Tomography (HiP-CT) and Clinical CT images.
 The approach leverages CycleGANs for unpaired image-to-image translation, along with preprocessing routines to prepare the datasets.

 ## Features